techrevelations/route_note_lander/README.md

 ### Note

-This Application is written for desktop screen size only.
+This Application is written for desktop screen size only. <br />
 Private keys are exposed in the URL which should be removed before the application is production ready.

 ### Features

-On Click songs will play in Spotify
+*On Click* songs will play in Spotify.
-On Hover further information is presented
+*On Hover* further information is presented

+Thanks for reading and enjoy the music!